USS Solomons: Service history

 An Avenger (Bureau Number 24295), of VC-9, piloted by Ens.
 G.E.
-Edwards, hits the ramp of Solomons, 25 March 1944.
-The two aviators within were rescued, but they will perish in the attack on U-860 on 15 June 1944.
+Edwards, hits the ramp of Solomons, 25 March 1944 The two aviators within were rescued, but they were to perish in the attack on U-860 on 15 June 1944.

 Solomons departed Recife for her third patrol on 30 May.
 A submarine had been spotted off of Salvador proceeding to the northeast, and the task group was dispatched after it, without any results.
 The task group spent the front half of its patrol chasing several signature reports, including one about a Japanese flying boat, but with no results.
-However, high-frequency direction finding had picked up a lead of a U-boat off of southwestern Africa heading on a northwesterly course on 9 June.
-Thus, the task group went to the northeast, in a direction to possibly intercept.
+However, high-frequency direction finding had picked up a lead of a U-boat off southwestern Africa heading on a northwesterly course on 9 June.
+Thus, the task group went to the northeast to possibly intercept.

-In the midst of her patrol, on 15 June, one of VC-9's Avenger torpedo bombers, piloted by Ens.
-G.E.
-Edwards, reported a contact at a bearing of 70 degrees and some 50 mi from the carrier at 10:21.
-The Avenger proceeded towards the contact, and there was no further word relayed back.
-In fact, it had spotted the Type IXD2 at 12:21 as it proceeded approximately 575 nmi south of St. Helena.
-The Avenger immediately made four attack runs against U-860, and was shot down by antiaircraft fire on the fourth run, killing all three of the Avenger's crew.
-However, the Avenger had managed to inflict enough damage on the submarine such that it could not safely dive, something that would later prove fatal for U-860.
-It was not until 14:00 that a group was cobbled together on Solomons to investigate Edwards' report.
-At 17:22, VC-9's commanding officer, Lieutenant commander H.M.
-Avery spotted a wake about 11 mi away.
+In the midst of her patrol, on 15 June, one of VC-9's Avenger torpedo bombers, piloted by Ensign G.E.
+Edwards, reported a contact at a bearing of 70° and some 50 mi from the carrier at 10:21.
+The Avenger proceeded towards the contact, and no further word was relayed back.
+In fact, it had spotted the Type IXD2 at 12:21 as it proceeded about 575 nmi south of St. Helena.
+The Avenger immediately made four attack runs against U-860 and was shot down by antiaircraft fire on the fourth run, killing all three of the Avenger's crew.
+However, the Avenger had managed to inflict enough damage on the submarine such that she could not safely dive, which later proved fatal for U-860.
+Around 14:00, a group finally was cobbled together on Solomons to investigate Edwards' report.
+At 17:22, VC-9's commanding officer, Lieutenant Commander H.M.
+Avery, spotted a wake about 11 mi away.
 Proceeding closer, he could observe that it was U-860 on a southeasterly course, proceeding at about 15 kn, whereupon he immediately issued a contact report back to Solomons.
-Two of Solomonss screening vessels, the destroyer escorts Straub and Herzog, were immediately dispatched to Avery's contact.
+Two of Solomonss screening vessels, destroyer escorts Straub and Herzog, were immediately dispatched to Avery's contact.
 As the Avenger moved closer, the gunners on U-860 threw up a screen of flak, convincing Avery to wait for reinforcements.
 As Avery was transmitting his contact report back, two Wildcat fighters and one Avenger were preparing to land on Solomons, having been unsuccessful in spotting any targets.
 Upon receiving the news, the three aircraft turned around and headed to join Avery.